duggalr/learning-assistant-v1/README.md

 - This repo contains the code that powers the website.
 - The overall goal of the project is to help build a more personalized educational experience for each individual, using technology as the primary driving medium.

-## Local Setup

-- To run Companion locally, all you need to do is the following:
-  - Clone Repo
-  - Run the following Docker Script which will setup your environment and start the server.

-## Contribute

-- Feel free to work on any of the below features, or anything else you may have in mind.

 ### Features

 - [ ] Make the site responsive to all screen sizes